xdylanm/adsr-eg/docs/loop_comparator.md

 ## Design

 The objective of the comparator in the feedback loop is to re-trigger the 555 one-shot when the output envelope drops below a threshold.
-The compartor will be constructed with an opamp in TL07x, which results in outputs ranging from approximately -11V to 11V.
+The comparator will be constructed with an opamp in TL07x, which results in outputs ranging from approximately -11V to 11V.
 The 555 only accepts inputs from 0 to VCC, and the trigger input on the 555 is active-low: a BJT common-emitter inverter will handle the level translation.

 With the BJT inverter, we need an inverting comparator to trigger (active-low) the 555 on the falling edge of the envelope.
 When the envelope rises again, the trigger is removed from the 555 (which holds its output based on the RC time constant).

 <div class="grid" markdown>